gitbls/sdm/Docs/Plugins.md

 * `--plugin piapps:"user=bls"` &mdash; Install piapps for user bls.
 The user was already created with the `user` plugin

+### pihole

+Install Pi-hole.
+This plugin requires that you first install Pi-hole manually and save off the /etc/pihole/pihole.toml file.
+You then feed that toml file to this plugin.
+You can hand-edit the file to update it as appropriate for your configuration.

+#### Arguments

+* **toml** &mdash; /path/on/host/to/your-pihole.toml.
+This file is loaded into the IMG and Pi-hole uses it for configuration.

+#### Examples

+* `--plugin pihole:toml=/path/to/my-pihole.toml`

 ### pistrong

 <a href="https://github.com/gitbls/pistrong">pistrong</a> installs the strongSwan IPSEC VPN server and `pistrong`. pistrong provides